Attorneys Serving Victims of Drunk Motorcycle Riders in Massachusetts and Rhode Island

 When a motorcycle accident does occur, many things are taken into account when liability is determined, including everything from the mental state of the riders and/or drivers involved and the weather conditions.
 Typically, if a driver who is involved in an accident registers a BAC at or above 0.08%, they will be found responsible for the accident; however, there are many factors that can complicate accident cases.

-Bottaro Law, Serving Your Motorcycle Accident Needs
+The Bottaro Law Firm, LLC, Serving Your Motorcycle Accident Needs

 If you or a loved one has been involved in a motorcycle accident in Rhode Island or Massachusetts, you need an experienced attorney to help you receive the compensation you deserve.
 Our attorneys understand what it takes to establish fault, and we would be happy to represent your case.
 Contact us today to schedule your free consultation.